StonedEdge/Retro-Lite-CM5/README.md

 - [x] Redesign housing (increase 3mm in all directions) in Solidworks.
 Improve trigger feel and add battery mounting bracket
 - [x] Redesign housing with injection molding in mind - include appropriate draft angles, ribs, gussets, radiused corners & bosses
 - [x] Redesign housing to use original switch lite fan enclosure
-- [ ] Power on/power off/sleep mode via ATtiny84 (Power control)
+- [x] Power on/power off/sleep mode via ATtiny84 (Power control)
 - [ ] Put together a fully functional Linux image
 - [ ] MAX17055 integration - ATtiny84/CM5 to act as master (use LEDs for battery indication or OSD via Linux framework to draw to screen FB) - likely CM5 as host
-- [ ] Prepare reference implementation of Wayland image via Weston for launching games via EmulationStation
+- [ ] Prepare reference implementation of Wayland image via Weston for launching games via EmulationStation/some form of frontend
 - [ ] Implement an on-screen indicator for volume, brightness control via GPIOs
 - [ ] Create a headphone icon to indicate headphones hotplugged
 - [ ] Main Boss: The Ultimate Menu Mode!
+Toggle gyro, adjust brightness, adjust volume, and some other cool stuff.
+Courtesy of GinKage.
 - [ ] Other optimizations/improvements/bug fixes
 - [ ] Create prototype showcase video
 - [ ] Final GitHub open source release & announcement!